TKuhner/sandbox/notes.md

-Functionality - concepts
+# Functionality - concepts
-Customer requests repair assistance
+Customer registers account, tied to a company (display list of added companies/allow them to create a company if it's not in the database?)
-Customer creates/fills out ticket populate equipment from their list of products? don't handle customer products and let them report everything in the ticket?
+Customer creates/fills out ticket populate equipment from their list of products? (probably not given cons) don't handle customer products and let them report everything in the ticket?

-Employees can see list of tickets (opened/closed) Employees click on ticket and information populates targeted area Employee will need search functionality for open tickets (can come later)
+Employees can see list of tickets (opened/closed) Employees click on ticket and information populates targeted area Employee will need search functionality for open tickets (can come later) Allow employee communication with customer via email?

-Pages needed
+# Pages needed
 Company home page
 Customer account/tickets page
 Employee page to see tickets